 - #10 Watch the drum makers – many people connect Africa with rhythm and drums.
 When traveling around Uganda, especially around Entebbe, you will soon know why.
 There’s a special region in the country, which is famous for drums making.
 If you pass it, stop and see how they are being made.
 You can even try to play and buy one, two, three, four… I wanted the biggest of them all, but then I asked myself, how the heck will I put it on the plane?

-- #11 Cross the Equator – Traveling around Uganda will serve you with crossing the famous Equator line.
+- #11 Cross the Equator – Traveling around Uganda will serve you with crossing the famous Equator line and for me, this was one of the coolest things to do in Uganda.
 If you are time limited, choose the more touristic circle on the east side, but if you have enough time, rather go to the west side, as there are no shops, no tourists and no people.
 You can easily have the famous circle only for yourself and make many photos while you have one foot in the northern hemisphere and one in the southern!

-Uganda is truly an amazing country!
+Uganda is truly an amazing country and you will find all kind of things to do there!
 Statistically this is one of the poorest countries in the world, but it is rich in so many other ways!
 The biggest and most valuable treasure are its people, who have nothing, but getting to know them, talking to them and spending time with them, you realize that the poorest person is yourself.
-And that is why I felt in love with Uganda – the country was one of my greatest teachers and eye openers from all my travels.
+And that is why I felt in love with Uganda – the country has been one of my greatest teachers and eye openers from all my travels.